-Over the last two days I have been helping Keith Camburn pick up some NF specialties.
+Over the last two days I have been birding with Keith Camburn, helping him pick up some Newfoundland specialties.
 He has amassed an ABA list that most of could only dream of.
 One bird that has eluded him (and many listers) is Yellow-legged Gull and seeing this species was our main focus.

 All of this, combined with the fantastic coastal scenery, made for a nice end to successful visit for Keith and I just happy that we were able to see so many of the birds on his wish list.

 I still have some room available on my southern Avalon tour on January 16th,but I'm expecting it to fill quickly.If you'd like to experience birding like this for yourself, drop me an email to book your spot.